The Queen's Theatre, 209 Great Brunswick Street, Now Pearse Street, Dublin, Ireland

 Above - A modern office building now stands on the site of the former Queen's Theatre, Dublin.
 This was located on what was then called Brunswick Street but was renamed Pearse Street in the 1920's.
 The building is part of a larger block which houses part of the Department of Social Welfare. - Courtesy Des Kerins

-Arthur Lloyd at the Queen's Theatre, Dublin
+Arthur Lloyd's Tenure of the Queen's Theatre, Dublin

-May 3rd 1874,
+1874,

 owing to throat trouble, Arthur